Wilhelm-Lee/Study_old/README.md

-Due to reconstructions of project structure in my IDE for more conveniences of near-future developing
+Due to reconstructions of project structures in my IDE for more conveniences of future developing

 **This repository is no longer in support**